 Understanding the brain

-Where is the temporal lobe and what does it do?
+What does the temporal lobe do?

 - Understanding and remembering what we see (vision).